lucasjoliveau/doc/es/developer/reference/frontend/owl_components.md

 ## Reference List

-The Odoo web client is built with [Owl](https://github.com/odoo/owl) components.
-To make it easier, the Odoo javascript framework provides a suite of generic components that can be reused in some common situations, such as dropdowns, checkboxes or datepickers.
+The Konvergo ERP web client is built with [Owl](https://github.com/odoo/owl) components.
+To make it easier, the Konvergo ERP javascript framework provides a suite of generic components that can be reused in some common situations, such as dropdowns, checkboxes or datepickers.
 This page explains how to use these generic components.